 Gross margin consists of net sales less cost of sales.
 Cost of sales consists primarily of the cost of materials, assembly and test labor, and overhead from operations.
 Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold, product support costs, inventory reserve adjustments, and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, increased to 30.8% in 2010 from 20.2% in 2009.
-While higher than 2009, due to the leverage generated by increased business volume, our gross margin in 2010 was impacted by higher costs due to the unforecasted production of our new test handlers in our Poway plant to meet urgent customer delivery dates and other new product start-up costs.
-We currently expect that our gross margin will begin to improve in the second half of fiscal 2010 as we complete the transition of production of certain handlers to manufacturing subcontractors in Asia.
-We expect our manufacturing transition to be completed near the end of fiscal 2010 or the beginning of fiscal 2011; however, any unforeseen delays would have a negative impact on our operating results for the reasons described herein.
+Our gross margin, as a percentage of net sales, increased to 36.6% in 2010 from 32.1% in 2009.
+While higher than 2009, due to the leverage generated by increased business volume, our gross margin in 2010 was impacted by higher costs due to the unforecasted production of our new test handlers in our Poway plant to meet customer delivery requirements and other new product start-up costs.
+Gross margin in the second quarter of fiscal 2010 was better than expected as revenue recognized for Pyramid and Matrix semiconductor test handlers, which have lower margins, was lower than forecasted.
+In the third quarter of fiscal 2010, as the sales of these low margin Poway-manufactured semiconductor test handlers are recognized our gross margin will be negatively impacted.
+We expect incremental improvement in our gross margin in the fourth quarter of fiscal 2010 and first half of fiscal 2011 after the manufacturing transition to Asia-based subcontractors is completed.
+However, any unforeseen delays would have a negative impact on our operating results for the reasons described herein.

-Cohu, Inc. Management's Discussion and Analysis of Financial Condition and Results of Operations March 27, 2010
+Cohu, Inc. Management's Discussion and Analysis of Financial Condition and Results of Operations June 26, 2010

 Our gross margin is impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues.
 We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-During the first quarter of fiscal 2010 and 2009, we recorded net charges to cost of sales of approximately \$0.3 million and \$2.9 million, respectively, for excess and obsolete inventory.
-The charges recorded in fiscal 2009 were due to weak business conditions in the back-end semiconductor equipment industry at that time.
-While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at March 27, 2010, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
+During the second quarter of fiscal 2010, we recorded charges to cost of sales of approximately \$0.2 million for excess and obsolete inventory and offsetting these charges our gross margin was favorably impacted by \$0.4 million as a result of the sale of certain inventory which had been previously reserved.
+During the second quarter of fiscal 2009, we recorded net charges to cost of sales of approximately \$0.6 million, for excess and obsolete inventory.
+While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at June 26, 2010, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
 Conversely, if our actual inventory usage is greater than our forecasted usage, our gross margin in future periods may be favorably impacted.